 Daniel's music has been performed in a range of venues, such as The Wigmore Hall, LSO St Luke's, CBSO Centre, Elgar Concert Hall, West Road, St Giles' Cathedral, Barber Institute, Hoxton Hall, Centrala, Playground Theatre, greengrassi, Lighthouse Poole, Pitville Pump Room, Regent Hall London, Great Hall Birmingham, and many Town Halls, churches, and chapels across the country.

-currently pursuing a PhD in Musical Composition at the University of Birmingham under the supervision of Michael Zev Gordon.
-As a graduate of the University of Cambridge, and the Birmingham Conservatoire, he previously studied under the tutelage of Richard Causton, Howard Skempton, and Errollyn Wallen, partaking in masterclasses with Sir Harrison Birtwistle, Judith Weir, Colin Matthews, and Mark-Anthony Turnage.
+Daniel recently completed a PhD in Composition at the University of Birmingham under the supervision of Professor Michael Zev Gordon, fully funded by a College of Arts and Law Doctoral Scholarship.
+As a graduate of the University of Cambridge, and the Royal Birmingham Conservatoire, his previous teachers included Richard Causton, Howard Skempton, and Errollyn Wallen.
+Since 2015, Daniel has been a Teaching Associate at the University of Birmingham.